vttale/serve-stale/README.md

 14. Acknowledgements

-   The authors wish to thank Brian Carpenter, Robert Edmonds, Tony Finch, Bob Harold, Tatuya Jinmei, Matti Klock, Jason Moreau, Giovane Moura, Jean Roy, Mukund Sivaraman, Davey Song, Paul Vixie, Ralf Weber and Paul Wouters for their review and feedback.
+   The authors wish to thank Brian Carpenter, Vladimir Cunat, Robert Edmonds, Tony Finch, Bob Harold, Tatuya Jinmei, Matti Klock, Jason Moreau, Giovane Moura, Jean Roy, Mukund Sivaraman, Davey Song, Paul Vixie, Ralf Weber and Paul Wouters for their review and feedback.
    Paul Hoffman deserves special thanks for submitting a number of Pull Requests.

    Thank you also to the following members of the IESG for their final
    review: Roman Danyliw, Benjamin Kaduk, Suresh Krishnan, Mirja